Hungary moves to escape EU fines, aid deal hopes dim

 With budget cuts announced earlier this month, the latest decisions bring deficit-shrinking to 764 billion forints next year in a country that has been reeling under such programmes since 2006.

-Following a tumble in Hungarian assets late last year, Orban stabilised markets by pledging to seek aid from the EU and IMF.
+Following a tumble in Hungarian assets late last year, Orban stabilized markets by pledging to seek aid from the EU and IMF.

 Supported by cheap money from U.S. pump-priming measures and efforts by the European Central Bank to reduce the borrowing costs of struggling countries in the euro zone, investors have given Orban the benefit of the doubt.